fused-player/Youtube-Video-Downloader-CrossPlatform/README.md

 ## 🚧 Work in Progress / Known Limitations

-- **UI Download Indication**
-  - Single video download shows basic progress, but may not be real-time
-  - Playlist downloads have no visual download progress shown

 - **Playlist Download Options**
   - No option yet for selecting audio-only or combined video/audio for playlist items
   - All playlist videos download in default progressive `.mp4` format